Bellasouzas/league-code-challenge-solution/README.md

 #### /multiply

-To run this /multiply you need open a new terminal into root the project:
+To run /multiply you need open a new terminal into root the project:

 > ``curl -F 'file=@./fixtures/matrix.csv' "localhost:8080/invert"``